matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 ## Limitations

-Currently Solidity versions as old as `0.4.12` are supported, though **we strongly recommend using** the latest supported revision of `0.8`, as older versions contain known bugs and have limitations dictated by the absence of IR with sufficient level of abstraction over EVM.
+Currently, Solidity versions as old as `0.4.12` are supported, although **we strongly recommend using** the latest supported revision of `0.8`, as older versions contain known bugs and have limitations dictated by the absence of IR with sufficient level of abstraction over EVM.

-Projects written in Solidity `>=0.8` are compiled by default through the Yul pipeline, whereas those written in `<=0.7` are compiled via EVM legacy assembly, which is a less friendly IR due to its obfuscation of control-flow and call graphs.
+Projects written in Solidity `>=0.8` are compiled by default through the Yul pipeline, whereas those written in `<=0.7` are compiled via EVM legacy assembly which is a less friendly IR due to its obfuscation of control-flow and call graphs.
-Because of this obfuscation, there are several limitations in zkSync for contracts written in Solidity `<=0.7`:
+Due to this obfuscation, there are several limitations in zkSync for contracts written in Solidity `<=0.7`:

 1. Recursion on the stack is not supported.
 2. Internal function pointers are not supported.